-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities, lease liabilities, long-term debt and other liabilities.
-Amortization is recorded using the effective interest rate method.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities, lease liabilities and other liabilities.

 The Company's financial instruments are exposed to certain financial risks including credit risk, liquidity risk, currency risk and interest rate risk.
 There have been no significant changes to those risks impacting the Company since December 31, 2020, nor has there been a significant change in the composition of its financial instruments since December 31, 2020.